JellyRollJunior/socket-lovers/README.md

 ### TODO

 - server
-    - delete chat
-        - controller
-        - route

 - client
-    - delete chat
+    - initiate delete chat
         - menu
         - confirmation modal
-        - refetch chats on delte
+        - refetch chats on delete (or manually update)
         - redirect to index
+    - receive delete chat
+        - if user is on /:chatId and tries to send message on deleted chat
+            - redirect to index
+            - toast chat.name has been deleted
+        - else, do nothing
+        - if user tries to click a deleted chat
+            - Change error Message: chat is unavailable or has been deleted
+                - if unreachable server, unavailable
+                - if 404, chat does not exist

 - more features
     - turn create chat into socket event
         - server: send chatId
         - client: immediately add to chats on event received
+    - refresh button(?)

 - questions
     - what happens on sending message to invalid chatId that was deleted?